ahmedatteia/AZ_Data_Architecture/README.md

 Run the Python ETL pipeline: Set up the environment and run Python scripts to export data from MySQL and MongoDB, convert to Parquet format, and ingest into HDFS.

-Configure Grafana for Monitoring: Install and configure Grafana to visualize real-time data.
+Configure Grafana for Monitoring: Install and configure Grafana to visualize dashboard for data visualization.

 #### Frequently Asked Questions (FAQs)